turbot/flowpipe-docs/docs/flowpipe-hcl/step/input.md

 # input

 Use the `input` step primitive to prompt for user input.
-The pipeline will send the prompt to one or more [integrations](/docs/reference/config-files/integration) via a [notifier](/docs/reference/config-files/notifier).
-It will then pause and wait for a response.
+When the pipeline reaches an `input` step, it will prompt the user for input and then pause and wait for a response.
 When a response is received, the pipeline will continue and the step will return the selected `value`.

+When you run a pipeline in [client-mode](/docs/run#operating-modes), notifications for `input` steps will only appear on the command line.

+In [server-mode](/docs/run/server), notifications for `input` steps are not sent to the console.
+Instead, they are sent to [integrations](/docs/reference/config-files/integration/) such as Slack or Email via a [notifier](/docs/reference/config-files/notifier), allowing you to create collaborative workflows that integrate with your preferred communication channels.

 ```hcl
 pipeline "my_step" {